 Then through a steel door into the second space, the voluminous and simple interior of the squatted building, the high grey volume of a rust and machine littered workshop, its length blocked by the new wall of a house built entirely within it, emitting a "welcome-glow" through the little windows of its 'cottage door'.

 Entering this third space resembles a dream-threshold, so extreme is the dislocation in the context of expectation, the sudden knowledge one has reached a centre - the familiarity of home.
-Completely within the harshness of street alley shed: the comfort & security, the relaxation & beauty of an entire little house opening through wide glazing onto idyllic water-fringing terraces.
+Completely within the harshness of street alley shed: the comfort and security, the relaxation and beauty of an entire little house opening through wide glazing onto idyllic water-fringing terraces.
 A transformation so unforseen that (for me at least) it evokes fairy-tales.

 (pic 9-93 / to NW)